ClaudiWolf2056/WiiUCamera/README.md

 Upon completion, you will get a WiiUCamera.wuhb file ready to use.

-📝 Changelog (v1.8.2)
+📝 Changelog (v1.9.5)
-- NEW: 3D figure generation system using interactive molds.
+- NEW: AI Uptade!
-- NEW: You can now share videos and 3D figures (.avi and .obj)
+- NEW: New effects camera
 - DEV FIX: Internal improvements

 🤝 Credits and Acknowledgements